-Any and all relevant information, documentation, and evidence gathered during the investigation of a Formal Title IX Complaint will be made available to the complainant and the respondent.
+Any and all relevant information, documentation, and evidence gathered during the investigation of a Formal Title IX Complaint will be made available to the complainant and the respondent for equal opportunity to access.
+In the event that the parties are equally given a description of the evidence, the parties are entitled to an equal opportunity to access the relevant and not otherwise impermissible evidence upon the request of any party.